Connect Brazil celebrates April as Brazil’s ‘month of discovery.’ Ready to explore?

 Our world is smaller – what took the Portuguese Empire months can now be accomplished in just a few hours, flying in first-class comfort if you so choose.
 Or mere seconds at the computer or with your smartphone

-Over the years, I’ve made other Brazilian discoveries by setting off on my own: reading, learning, traveling with friends.
+Over the years, I’ve made other Brazilian discoveries by setting off on my own: reading, learning, and traveling with friends.
 And I came up with a novel idea.

 What if I presented a few of these Brazilian discoveries as if we were reading the daily diaries of the explorers, as it happened?